YerkoPalma/full-stack/readme.md

 ### Do you use components?

-Components doen't get included here.
+Components doesn't get included here.
 If you want components, you should use [microcomponent][microcomponent] library.

 ### And server side rendering?